David Garrick was an actor and theatre manager in the eighteenth century

 1731: His father rejoins his regiment in Gibraltar.

-1737: Goes to London with Samuel Johnson.
+1737: He goes to London with Samuel Johnson.
 Both have very little money in their pockets.
 He is enrolled in Lincoln’s Inn Fields but decides not to continue with the law.
 Death of his father.

 1738: His elder brother Peter and he start a wine business in London and Lichfield with the help of £1,000 from his uncle.
 David Garrick works from London.